ssire/case-tracker-manual/doc/architecture.md

 1. XML configuration files (see next section) that describe application behavior
 2. dynamical formulars pre-generated with [Supergrid](./supergrid.md) embedded inside [UI widgets](./components.md)
 3. client-side [Commands](./commands.md) hosted on [UI widgets](./components.md)
-4. client-server interactions with simple [Ajax protocols](./ajax.md) (XML or JSON)
+4. client-server interactions using several [Ajax protocols](./ajax.md) (XML or JSON)
-5. CRUD controllers to update application entities into the database (including implementing functional dependencies or splitting of entities into multiple database locations)
+5. CRUD controllers to update application entities into the database (including functional dependencies handling or splitting of entities into multiple database locations)

 Points 2. and 3. use HTML micro-format attributes (e.g. *data-command="save"*) for associating formulars and commands with user-interface components.